Welcome to FAU

 The first steps at the Faculty of Engineering offer additional information and hints.

 You need access to FAU’s Identity Management System for many different reasons (e.g. email address, library account, FAU ID card).
 A YouTube-video of an FAU student will guide you through the different steps to activate your IdM account.

-- Choose a specialisation in energy technologies or energy systems.
-(MSc. only).
+- Choose a specialisation in energy systems or energy technologies (M.Sc. only).
 This decision does not need to be communicated to the coordination office, it will be locked in when you register for exams yourself.

 Master’s students need to compare the module catalogue of their specialisation with the study plan of MSc.
 CEP and decide upon their courses.

 - Most module courses consist of two or three lectures.
-Make sure to always add all neccessary courses that a module consists of (i.e. lecture, exercice/tutorial, lab work etc.) to your timetable.
+Make sure to always add all necessary courses that a module consists of (i.e. lecture, exercise/tutorial, lab work etc.) to your timetable.

 - A detailed step by step guide on how to create your timetable is available here.